openframeworks/ofBook/18_version_control_with_git/chapter.md

 ### Branches and merging

-**[BD: I would maybe mention here that even thought "branching and merging are the bread and butter of Git", we are getting into some slightly more-advanced stuff, so if the user doesn't quite follow it right away they shouldn't be worried.]**

 [Branches and merging](http://git-scm.com/book/en/Git-Branching) are the bread and butter of Git, so you will be branching and merging a lot.
 Branching and merging often is a workflow encouraged by Git, as those are computationally cheap operations.
+We are getting into some slightly more-advanced stuff, so if you don't quite grasp it right away don't be worried.

 For example, if you want to create some new feature, or fix a bug in your program, it is prudent to start this work on a branch separated from the main branch.
 This has several advantages: